agraebe/Take-Me-Home-Now/README.md

 - [x] Adaptive UI based on the gender of Uber user

 # Backlog
-- [ ] Use the API to create an (iOS Today Extension)[https://www.raywenderlich.com/83809/ios-8-today-extension-tutorial].
+- [ ] Use the API to create an [iOS Today Extension](https://www.raywenderlich.com/83809/ios-8-today-extension-tutorial).
 Just like the Waze extenstion, with buttons for predefined places

 # Installation
 As usual, run this first: